laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## The lakehouse landscape

-The lakehouse architecture promises to combine the flexibility of a data lake with the structure of a data warehouse, allowing teams with multi-modal datasets and different query engines to store their data in a single storage system with control over the dataset schemas.
-Today's most popular lakehouse table format is Apache Iceberg[^iceberg] providing transactions on top of tabular data stored in object storage systems like AWS S3.
+The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse enabling to work with multi-modal datasets with dedicated queries.
+Today's most popular lakehouse table format is Apache Iceberg[^iceberg], which provides transactions for manipulations of tabular datasets that are stored in of `.parquet` object storage systems like AWS S3.

 ### Iceberg and manifest-based snapshots